PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 :::

 The `Space` component doesn't show anything, so you can't see it on the screen.
 But if you give it a background color, you can easily see what space it occupies.
-While developing, it's a very good idea to give each component a unique color, so you can easily see what space it occupies.
+While developing, it can be a good idea to give all your components a unique background color, so you can easily see what space they occupy.

 ::: tip Example